Built-in Types

 - Use

-to declare variables, regardless of mutability. - Type annotations come after the variable name.
+varto declare variables, regardless of mutability. - Type annotations come after the variable name.

 - Only one variable can be declared per statement.

-var i: Int = 0;
+var i: Int = 0

 Type inference is only supported for local variables within functions:

-var i = 0;
+var i = 0

 Variables are automatically initialized to default values.
-Use uninit
+Use uninit keyword to keep random values:

-var i = uninit;
+var i = uninit

-Global variables must be immutable unless marked with unsafe
+Global variables must be immutable unless marked with unsafe:

-var i: const Int = 0;
+var i: const Int = 0

 Function Definition